 Acorns currently offers three different subscription plans that allow investors to access different features and services provided by the firm.
 These are:

-The Lite package allows the user to enjoy the firm’s investment management service.
-Round-Ups can also be set up by linking a third-party debit or credit card.
-Additionally, the Acorns Earn program is accessible to Lite subscribers.
+The Acorns Personal package ($3 per month) allows the user to enjoy the firm’s automated passive investing service primarily but also set up Round-Ups by linking a third-party debit or credit card.
+They may also set up a retirement account and bank account and participate in the Acorns rewards program.

-The Family package comes with all the features provided by the previous two plans, but adds the opportunity to enroll the investor’s children in Acorns’ Early program, an account offering a savings option and an investment portfolio.
+The Premium package ($9 per month) comes with all the features provided by the previous two plans but adds the opportunity to enroll the investor’s children in Acorns’ Early program, a solution that offers both savings and investment products for kids.

 Acorns does not charge trading fees for the purchase or sale of the securities that comprise their portfolios, but the individual ETFs may charge a certain annual expense.
 However, it should be noted that these fees tend to be very low.